aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 International*.
 Mainland residence was assigned if the species had a breeding range on any continent and Japan.
-Island residence was assigned to species having a breeding range limited to a non-continental landmass entirely surrounded by an oceanic body of water.
+Island residence was assigned to species having a breeding range limited to a non-continental landmass entirely surrounded by a marine body of water.

 ## *Statistical modeling*

 We used phylogenetically-corrected Bayesian multilevel logistic regression models using the *brms* v2.13.0 package [@burkner2017] in R v4.0.0 [@rcoreteam2020]⁠.
-We modeled plumage sexual dimorphism responses as the number of sexually-dichromatic patches >1, 2, and 3 chromatic and achromatic JNDs.
-Plumage dimorphism responses were modelled as binomial trials (N=5 plumage patch “trials”) to test for associations with breeding timing, breeding sympatry and breeding spacing.
-For all phylogenetically-corrected models, we used the *Turdus* phylogeny from Nylander et al. (2008) [@nylander2008] to create a covariance matrix of species’ phylogenetic relationships.
+We modeled plumage sexual dimorphism responses as the number of sexually-dichromatic patches > 1, 2, or 3 chromatic and achromatic JNDs.
+Plumage dimorphism responses were modeled as binomial trials (N=5 plumage patch “trials”) to test for associations with breeding timing, breeding sympatry and breeding spacing.
+For all phylogenetically-corrected models, we used the *Turdus* molecular phylogeny from Nylander et al. (2008) [@nylander2008] to create a covariance matrix of species’ phylogenetic relationships.
 All models used a dataset of N=67 out of the *Turdus* species for which all the types of data (see above) were available.